Country House Wedding

 Location Location Location

-As a wedding photographer, I love shooting in interesting environments and country houses often fir the bill nicely.
+As a wedding photographer, I love shooting in interesting environments and country houses are often amazing.
 The setting in which you have your special day makes all the difference to how your wedding photos will turn out.
 If having an amazing wedding album is important to you then the venue is just as critical as your makeup, hair, dress and floral arrangements.

 The main thing to consider is light!
 Poorly lit spaces with low ceilings, downward pointing spot lights, LED lighting and bare walls are very unflattering to you and your guests.
 When choosing your venue, look for large windows with lots of natural light.
 Grande mansions with high ceilings tend to feature lots of these as well as a wealth of interesting backdrops and wall hangings to set your day against.